• Home

 Blended starbucks iced coffee copycat

-Step 4: Pour into your glass.
-It should come out thick — you may need to use a spatula to get the last of it out of the blender jar.
+Step 4: Pour the mixture into a glass.
+It should have a thick consistency.
+You might need a spatula to get the last bits of the mixture out of the blender jar.
+That means it’s a good sign.

 Starbucks copycat drink poured into glass

-Step 5: Top with whipped cream and caramel drizzle.
-Spray a good amount of whipped cream on top and drizzle caramel sauce over it.
+Step 5: Finish with whipped cream and a caramel drizzle.
+Put a good amount of whipped cream on top and drizzle some caramel on it.
+Serve right away — frappuccinos separate as they sit, so if you wait, do yourself a favor and give it a stir.

 Finished Starbucks Frappuccino Copycat Recipe